- Tommy Aaron - Won the Masters in 1973.

 - Jack Fleck - Defeated Ben Hogan in an 18-hole playoff in 1955 to win one of the most memorable U.S. Opens in history.
 Also won the 1979 Seniors PGA Championship.

 - Doug Ford - 19 PGA Tour wins including the 1955 PGA Championship and the 1957 Masters.
+HALL OF FAME MEMBER

 - Ed Furgol - U.S. Open champion and Player of the Year in 1954.